eloiisa-gh/music-class-ads/README.md

 # Music class ad generation agent 🎼

-An imaginary company needs an agent for a project to publicize music classes.
+A company needs an agent for a project to publicize music classes.
 There is an image generation agent that can create illustrations according to the company's brand guidelines:
 - a specific illustration style: Pop Art comic strip panel
 - a color palette: bold, saturated, mainly primary colors
 - include musical and teaching imagery